Ravinder Sharma: Works

 In his 20 years journey, Guruji collected artifacts and other material from rural areas.
 Guruji's collection includes a lot of material used by tribal people as part of their culture.
 His exposure and interactions with the tribal and rural communities built his knowledge about rural economy and technologies, local practices and folk arts.

 In 1979, Guruji established Kala Ashram, which has been involved in various activities to bridge the gap between traditional cultural experience and the requirements of modernity with specific reference to traditional, rural artisan and artist communities.
 The Kala Ashram was actually established to serve as an asylum for destitute and ignored artisans but evolved in a knowledge centre in due course.
 It hosted some very important events connected with artisans like the Karigar Panchayat in 2008.
 Guruji shared his knowledge along with insights and anecdotes with people visiting the Kala Ashram and different forums across the country.

+Guruji promoted traditional eco-friendly practices, such as production of clay Ganesha idols and bamboo art.
+These initiatives involved collaboration with local indigenous groups, including Kolam of Adilabad district.

 Awards and recognitions

 Guruji had been awarded with Kala Ratna by the Government of Andhra Pradesh in 2014.
 After the bifurcation of the State, the Telangana government awarded him the Ugadi Puraskaram in 2015.
-For his work on rural science and technology, Guruji was also conferred the D. Litt (Honoris Causa) by the Shree Guru Gobind Singh Tricentenary University, Gurugram, Haryana the same year.
+For his work on rural science and technology, Guruji was also conferred the D.Litt.
+(Honoris Causa) by the Shree Guru Gobind Singh Tricentenary University, Gurugram, Haryana the same year.
 He had won many other minor awards during his lifetime.